Jaquesecc/osticket-installation/README.md

+Now it is time to log into the Remote Desktop.
 In Windows, open Remote Desktop, and select Add PC.
 Paste osticket-vm Public IP Address into the PC Name.
 I will be naming the Virtual Machine osTicket (make sure the "T" is capitolized).
 Select Add.

 ![image](https://github.com/user-attachments/assets/840f9be0-154e-4491-80a3-638f8428f224)